-In keeping with the ICAC's goal to bring potential bodies in the Caribbean under the regional umbrella grouping, the ICAC Executive met with representatives of the Turks and Caicos Islands Society of Professional Accountants (TCISPA) on April 13, 2016, following the PAO Capacity Building Workshop held in The Bahamas, to discuss its interest in joining the ICAC membership.
-The ICAC Membership Committee, led by new Chair, Lisa Padmore from Barbados will pursue further discussions with the TCISPA in the new year and we look forward to positive outcomes from these discussions.
-I take this opportunity to record appreciation to the former Membership Committee Chair, Andrew Brathwaite, for his invaluable service to the ICAC during his tenure.

-• 34th ICAC Caribbean Conference of Accountants
+In keeping with the ICAC's goal to bring potential It is evident from the rapidly changing political, bodies in the Caribbean under the regional economic and social environment both umbrella grouping, the ICAC Executive met with regionally and globally, that it is important for representatives of the Turks and Caicos Islands us to continue to evaluate and re-imagine the Society of Professional Accountants (TCISPA) way we do business.
+While it is important for us on April 13, 2016, following the PAO Capacity to identify and overcome the challenges both in Building Workshop held in The Bahamas, to our profession and the wider society, it is critical discuss its interest in joining the ICAC membership. for us to also look for the opportunities to promote The ICAC Membership Committee, led by new and achieve professional excellence, while creating a platform for instituting sound policies Chair, Lisa Padmore from Barbados will pursue further discussions with the TCISPA in the new that will promote growth.
+This growth must also look to the future of our profession which includes year and we look forward to positive outcomes recruitment and talent management.
+The from these discussions.
+I take this opportunity to record appreciation to the former Membership profession must ensure that we commit to not Committee Chair, Andrew Brathwaite, for his only training and grooming accountants for the invaluable service to the ICAC during his tenure. future but developing and realizing succession planning to support this growth.
+This is achievable.
+34th ICAC Caribbean Conference of As a regional body, however, the ICAC must remain committed to its goals while continuing Accountants to contribute to other national and regional initiatives to strengthen and advance Caribbean The Annual Caribbean Conference, the flagship event of the ICAC, was held on June 23-25, development.
+We can do it together.

-The Annual Caribbean Conference, the flagship event of the ICAC, was held on June 23-25, 2016 at the Ramada Princess Hotel and Casino, Belize City, Belize.
+2016 at the Ramada Princess Hotel and Casino, Belize City, Belize.
 It was hosted by the Institute of Chartered Accountants of Belize (ICA-Belize) under the theme, "Call of the Champions: Breaking Boundaries in the Market Place."

-The Conference which features two days of technical sessions led by internationally recognized speakers and experts in their respective fields, brought together some 300 leaders in accounting and audit, standard setters, business analysts, government officials and other professionals from the private and public sectors.
-The Institute of Chartered Accountants of the Eastern Caribbean (ICAEC), recorded the highest number of registered delegates at the event.
+The Conference which features two days ICAC CEO and Secretariat, a special thank you of technical sessions led by internationally for accomplishing so much with so little.
+You are recognized speakers and experts in their all true volunteers. respective fields, brought together some 300 leaders in accounting and audit, standard setters, "...Celebrate the selfless individuals who channel business analysts, advernment officials and other their civic virtues through volunteerism....devoted professionals from the private and public sectors. to a cause bigger than themselves....Volunteers help drive progress, and day in and day out, they The Institute of Chartered Accountants of the Eastern Caribbean (ICAEC), recorded the highest make extraordinary sacrifices to expand promise number of registered delegates at the event. and possibility."
+(Barack Obama, 2016)